martinrombach88/martinrombach88/README.md

 🏠 I live in Seoul, South Korea.

-👀 I'm looking for jobs in Front End Development and opportunities to volunteer.
+👀 I'm looking for jobs in Front End and Full Stack Development and opportunities to volunteer.

 💻 My portfolio is <a href="https://www.martinrombachdev.com/portfolio">here.</a>